impelling/RmmAutomationHelper/README.md

 This is the code for a Powershell module intended to streamline with automation within Ninja.
 It is not affiliated with Ninja or any other vendor in any way.

-It is written purely for [PowerShell 7.1](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-71?view=powershell-7.1) or greater.
-No apologies will be made for failures in Powershell 5.1.
+It is written purely for [PowerShell 5.1](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-5.1).
+No apologies will be made for failures in Powershell other than 5.1.

 Some of the code within this module is inspired by the wonderful contributions to the [Ninja Discord Server](https://discord.gg/NinjaOne).